AbhishekKumar-0311/PythonAtWork/scripts/2_Advance_Concepts/4_Regular_Expressions/4_1_Regular_Expressions.md

                     >>> match.end()
                     8

-                    The span() function returns a tuple containing start and end index of the matched part.
+                    The span() function RETURNS A TUPLE CONTAINING START AND END INDEX of the matched part.

                     >>> match.span()
                     (2, 8)